john-bieren/email-logger/README.md

 ```
 git clone https://github.com/john-bieren/email-logger.git
 ```
-For ease of use, a desktop shortcut to `email_logger.ps1` can be created.
-This allows the script to be run without using the terminal, and includes a pause statement so that the output can be read before closing the window.
-For this to work, make sure that the shortcut starts in the project directory, or change the first line of `email_logger.ps1` to use the full path to `email_logger.py` on your machine.
+For ease of use, desktop shortcuts to `email_logger.ps1` and `update.ps1` can be created. `email_logger.ps1` allows the script to be run without using the terminal, and includes a pause statement so that the output can be read before closing the window. `update.ps1` automates the process of keeping the repository and its dependencies up to date.
+For these to work, make sure that the shortcuts start in the project directory.

 ## Usage